treble-maker123/game-final/README.md

 ### Guns

-You have a choice of three weapons at your disposal that you can swap between anytime during the game, a rifile, a pistol, and a heavy gun, each with its unique characteristics.
+You have a choice of three weapons at your disposal that you can swap between anytime during the game, a rifile (The Evangelos), a pistol (The Aeril Snapshot), and a heavy gun (Slowing MG-120), each with its unique characteristics.
 The rifle can file rapidly in sucession, but has a high degree of inaccuracy.
 The pistol can only be fired one shot at a time, but is highly accurate.
 And lastly, the heavy gun does not deal much damage, but can slow down an enemies advancing speed.

 ### Towers

 You are able to build three types of towers to help you drive back the advancement of monters.
+Similar to your guns, the towers you are able to build have distinct abilities as well and can be upgraded as you earn more gold from defending your village.
+The Wall-(E)Xterminator tower targets ground units with absolute ruthlessness, the SkyWatch v2 is specialized tower targeting air units, and last but not least, if the mobs are overwhelming you, try putting down a Slowmo Probe to give yourself some breathing room.